 Plasma samples were analyzed.
 It was found that harpagoside was detected just 30 minutes after administration and reached maximum concentration in the plasma at one hour in both of the trials.
 It was absorbed quickly into the blood stream.
 Harpagoside continued to be detected through 9 hours after being administered, indicating it is metabolized to a low extent which lowers the risk of interaction with other drugs.
 Further, there were no signs of adverse reactions seen during the period of observation, including no gastro-intestinal issues.

 So, what does all this mean?
 The Food and Drug Administration (FDA) has said that herbals should be tested for blood levels of active ingredients, representative markers and chemical compounds.
-The desirable clinical properties of an anti-inflammatory drug that can be used for long term treatment of osteoarthritis are: fast acting, efficient oral bioavailability, long duration of effects, sufficient therapeutic effect and few to no side effects or drug interactions.
+The desirable clinical properties of an anti-inflammatory drug that can be used for long term treatment of discomfort and stiffness are: fast acting, efficient oral bioavailability, long duration of effects, sufficient therapeutic effect and few to no side effects or drug interactions.
 When you look at this study, the results indicate that harpagoside meets these properties.

 The results can also be compared to human studies as both equine and human subjects reach maximal harpagoside concentration in plasma after 1 hour.
 The dosage was significantly higher in the equine study due to size but still reached maximum concentration at the same time.
 Appropriate dosing can be determined based on what we know about human dosing and the vast amount of studies proving its efficacy.
 According to the researchers, “Devil’s Claw is a safe drug and well-tolerated on oral administration route.”
 These results are important to understand the dosing and length of time Devil’s Claw is present and effective in the equine.